OpenTextCollections/opentextcollections.github.io/index.md

 The project is funded by the DFG from 2023-2025 and will thereafter be funded by a consortium of research institutions similar to Language Science Press

 # Project team
-Mandana Seyfeddinipur, Sebastian Nordhoff, Christian Döhler
+Sebastian Nordhoff, Christian Döhler, Mandana Seyfeddinipur

 # Regional Boards

 ## OTC Oceania
 ### Editors
-Christian Döhler, Kilu von Prince
+Christian Döhler, Kilu von Prince (Düsseldorf)

 ### Collections